MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/4-monitor-troubleshoot-performance.md

 ### Scenarios specific to Azure SQL Database

 There are some performance scenarios, both running and waiting, that are specific to Azure SQL Database.
-These include log governance, worker limits, waits encountered for Business Critical service tiers, and waits specific to a Hyperscale deployment.
+These include log governance, worker limits, waits encountered for business critical service tiers, and waits specific to a hyperscale deployment.

 #### Log governance